LeopoldoIII/AppiumTesting/README.md

 java -version
 ```

-It will give you your version
+It will return the following result

 ```
 java version "1.8.0_181"